 Wrapping Up

-We discussed the vital part of risk management from the compliance aspect, highlighting how it ensures the organization has a well-thought-out defense.
-Combine risk management with cybersecurity practices to develop a secure IT environment, distribute resources appropriately, and smooth adaptation of emerging threats.
+We discussed the vital role of risk management from the compliance perspective.
+It ensures the organization has a well-planned defense.
+Combine risk management with cybersecurity practices to build a secure IT environment.
+This approach also helps allocate resources effectively and adapt smoothly to emerging threats.

-The best way to ensure a solid security posture is to revisit the compliance standards more often and incorporate the current best practices into the organization.
+The best way to ensure a solid security posture is to revisit compliance standards regularly.
+Organizations should also adopt current best practices to strengthen their defenses.